truenas/documentation/content/TrueCommand/API/license/register.md

 | license | register | yes | no | yes | 1 |

 #### Description
-Register a new license with TrueCommand (administrator only)
+Register a new license with TrueCommand (administrator only).

 ### Input Arguments
 * Required:
-   * * "license_file_contents" : (string) Contents of the license file encapsulated as a string (file contents are already base64-encoded and can just be read/passed through as text)
+   * * "license_file_contents" : (string) The contents of the license file encapsulated as a string (file contents are already base64-encoded and can just be read/passed through as text).

 ### Request Example Arguments